 - Morning dosage.

 - Alternate day dosing.

 - Addition of small doses of immunosuppressive drug.

-- If you have been taking this medicine for more than 3 weeks, the dose should be reduced gradually when you stop taking steroids unless your doctor says otherwise.
+- If you have been taking this medicine for more than three weeks, the dose should be reduced gradually when you stop taking steroids unless your doctor says otherwise.